bigskysoftware/htmx/www/attributes/hx-swap-oob.md

 ## `hx-swap-oob`

-The `hx-swap-oob` attribute allows you specify that some content in a response should be swapped into the DOM somewhere other than the target, that is "Out of Band".
+The `hx-swap-oob` attribute allows you to specify that some content in a response should be swapped into the DOM somewhere other than the target, that is "Out of Band".
 This allows you to piggy back updates to other element updates on a response.

 Consider the following response HTML: